-Overall though, the majority of email received has been very positive, and it appears that many people were like
+Overall though, the vast majority of email received over the years has been very positive, and it appears that many people were like

 other products, and everyone it seems, wants to know more about Dan himself.